des1-gner/ass2_oisinAeonn/README.txt

 GUI Development: Chose to hardcode the GUI, deriving from prior experience with Java Swing.
 This offered granular control over the GUI components.

 Agile Approach: Adopted agile's incremental development strategy.
-The progress can be traced via the GitHub repository: <link>.
+The progress can be traced via the GitHub repository where I have just under 100 commits: https://github.com/des1-gner/ass2_oisinAeonn

 Comments & Annotations: Placed strategic comments throughout the codebase for clarity and better understanding.